sralex/doc_scanner/README.md

-# Document scanner with deployment eviroment
+# Document scanner with deployment enviroment

 This is a small project, which can help us turn a photo of a document into a more realistic document.